 New Zealanders who decide to travel and remain in Gaza against our advice should ensure that appropriate personal security protection measures are in place at all times.
 We strongly recommend you consult a reputable security company (with experience in Gaza) for advice on security arrangements, which should be reviewed on a regular basis.
+Familiarize yourself with emergency procedures and how to respond to warning sirens, including the location of the nearest emergency shelters.
 Such measures may mitigate the risks to your safety but cannot eliminate them entirely.

 West Bank (high risk)

-We advise against all tourist and other non-essential travel to the West Bank.
+We advise against all tourist and other non-essential travel to the West Bank (not including East Jerusalem).
 The security situation in the West Bank remains tense and volatile.
 Regular demonstrations take place and unrest can occur at short notice.
 There is the potential for violence between Israeli settlers and Palestinians and there are frequent military and security operations which can impede movement.
 Israeli military checkpoints exist throughout the West Bank and have in the past been flash points for violent incidents.

 New Zealanders in the West Bank are advised to maintain a high degree of security awareness, keep a low profile and monitor local information sources to keep up to date with events that could affect security.
 Travel at night should be avoided.

 There is an ongoing threat of terrorism throughout Israel and the occupied Palestinian territories.
+Attacks could occur at any time – the situation is highly unpredictable.
 Previous incidents have involved explosive devices and shooting, arson and knife attacks.
 Terrorist attacks have occurred recently in a number of populated centres, including Jerusalem and Tel Aviv, resulting in deaths and injuries.
+On 14 July 2017, three police officers were shot in Jerusalem’s Old City, causing 2 fatalities.
 On 8 January 2017, a vehicle ramming attack occurred in Jerusalem.
 The attack killed 4 soldiers and injured 17 others.
 On 8 June 2016, an attack in central Tel Aviv killed 4 people and injured 6 more.

 New Zealanders are advised to be security conscious at all times.
 We advise extra vigilance in crowded or landmark places and when using public transport, such as buses and light rail, in Jerusalem and Tel Aviv.
-Possible terrorist targets include (but are not limited to) hotels, bars, restaurants, markets, shopping areas, schools, places of worship, tourist sites, transport infrastructure, security checkpoints and areas where security forces are present.
+Possible terrorist targets include (but are not limited to) hotels, bars, restaurants, markets, shopping areas, schools, places of worship or religious significance, tourist sites, transport infrastructure, security checkpoints and areas where security forces are present.

 Increases in tension, hostilities or violence may be accompanied by indiscriminate rocket fire into Israel.
-Cities across Israel could be targeted by rocket fire, which has previously reached Jerusalem, Tel Aviv and Hadera.
+Areas throughout Israel could be targeted by rocket fire.
+While most rocket fire falls in unpopulated areas, rockets have previously reached Jerusalem, Tel Aviv and Hadera.
 Rockets from Lebanon, Egypt and Syria have also landed in northern Israel, Eilat and the Golan Heights.